lucabol/Forth.Net/Readme.md

 ```

 * Call from .NET to Forth with the public APIs on the `Vm` class.
 Look at the `Forth.Net.Program` folder for a simple example.
-* To include the library, copy the file `Vm.cs` in your project.
+* To include the library, copy the file `Vm.cs` or reference the nuget package `Forth.Net` in your project.
 It is lightly literate programmed.
-See [here](Forth.Net/Readme.md)
+See [here](Forth.Net)
 * See all the supported words with `words`.
 * Perform a system test with `testsys`.
 Your results should look like the text at the bottom of this doc.
 * Type `debug` if curious.